oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

     oci log-analytics entity-topology list --entity-id $OEM_ID -ns $NS --all | grep -c '"id": '
   ```

-So by entering just the EM OMS Entity name e.g. _OEM-Prod_ in the Entity filter from Log Explorer, we will be able to get all the logs from all related components and will be able to correlate and view topology-wise log collection for the EM application:
+With these associations in place, we will be able to get all the logs from all related components by entering just the EM OMS Entity name e.g. _OEM-Prod_ in the Entity filter from Log Explorer.
+From there, we will be able to correlate and view topology-wise log collection for the whole EM application:

 <img width="993" alt="image" src="https://github.com/user-attachments/assets/68936f56-2f42-4ab5-acfa-399c7d9971ac">

 ### Import EM specific Log Sources

-To be able to properly parse the EM OMS and EM Agent logs, we have provided [several custom log sources](log-sources) which needs to get imported after successful creation of the entity types
+To be able to properly parse the EM OMS and EM Agent logs, we have provided several custom [log sources](log-sources) which are not yet available OOB in LA.
+To make them available as sources, download all the provided zip files and upload them using the action `Import Configuration Content` from `Logging Analytics -> Administration`.

-* import Log Sources for oem_oms and oem_agent type log sources
-* give mgmt_agent the needed permissions to access logs from system, OMS and DB/Listener
-* Need to associate the log sources to entities using [this](https://docs.oracle.com/en-us/iaas/logging-analytics/doc/manage-source-entity-association.html#LOGAN-GUID-C4604513-1D68-4F19-9352-8DE60C5788A5)
+### Associate Log Sources to Entities

+Before we can start collecting application, database or system logs, we have to ensure that the Management Agent user is allowed to access all the desired files.
+The Management Agent user will either be `mgmt_agent` or in case of an OCI VM `oracle-cloud-agent` due to the Management being a plugin of the Oracle Cloud Agent (OCA).
+There are now different approaches to give this user access to the various log files depending on the location and who is owning them.

+* Adding the Management Agent user to the group of the application owner
+  * This is the easiest solution for EM, WebLogic, OHS or database logs.
+  * Verify that all directories in the whole path to the logs and the log files itselves are group readable.
+* Use `setfacl` command to give Management Agent user access to system logs
+  * Example commands to be run as root user or via sudo:
+    *  `setfacl -m u:mgmt_agent:rx /var/log`
+    *  `setfacl -m u:mgmt_agent:r /var/log/messages*`
+    *  `setfacl -m u:mgmt_agent:r /var/log/secure*`

+Now that we ensured readability by the Management Agent user you can follow the [offical docs](https://docs.oracle.com/en-us/iaas/logging-analytics/doc/manage-source-entity-association.html#LOGAN-GUID-C4604513-1D68-4F19-9352-8DE60C5788A5) to associate log sources to the entities.